ElenaCherpakova/api-weather-react/README.md

 ### What Has Been Learnt
-* How to use Hooks in ReactJS,
+* How to use Hooks in React
-* How to create own custom Hook
+* How to create own custom Hooks
-* Create a cross domain for weather API bypass cors
+* Create a cross domain for weather API bypass CORS
 * Fetch API

 ### Dependencies